On this page

 But order without subordination is not God’s order.
 It is a reorganization of God’s order according to human rebellion.
 In other words, it is chaos.
 It is paganism.

 Why are supposed shepherds of the church endorsing a pagan prophet like this?
 Perhaps because her version of paganism is simply more subtle than that of people like Greg Johnson (Revoice).
-We have been stewing in androgyny culturally for so long that much of it looks completely normal; the thing that has begun to seem strange and offensive to us is God’s design.
+We have been stewing in androgyny culturally for so long that much of it looks completely normal; as the Overton window has shifted, the thing that has begun to seem strange and offensive to us is God’s design.

 The upshot is that if you ask Christian androgynists why women are not to be pastors or heads of houses—why, in other words, it is always the woman who must “choose” to submit in these relationships of equals?—they do not have an answer.
 It is as if God simply declared it by fiat to test our faith.
 They strenuously deny that women should not be pastors because of their ontology, their being.
 If they were to accept that, they would also have to accept that women should not be presidents or policemen for the same reason—and that is unthinkable in a culture of androgyny.
 As Mark Jones puts it in his own review of Mrs. Miller’s book, “What is the actual reason for submission/subordination?
 Is it simply because God says so (positive law) or is it also because God has made it so (creational, fixed)?”